 Pinot Noir translates to ‘black cone’ in French, which refers to its predilection to grow in very tight, cone-shaped clusters.
-Berries also have very thin skins, making this varietal known for its fickle temperament if not managed carefully in the vineyard.
-It is very particular about where it is grown, preferring cooler climates with longer maturation periods to fully achieve sugar and phenolic ripeness.
+Berries also have very thin skins, making this variety known for its fickle temperament if not managed carefully in the vineyard.
+It is very particular about where it's grown, preferring cooler climates with longer maturation periods to fully achieve sugar and phenolic ripeness.

 The aromas and flavours of Pinot Noir also depend on the type of climate it is grown in.
 Generally it is a delicate red wine known for its finesse, with a light body, soft tannins and bright acidity.

 Pinot Noir is grown across the globe and with over 100,000 hectares under vine, it is the fifth most planted red variety in the world.
 It is known as ‘Pinot Nero’ in Italian and ‘Spätburgunder’ in Germany and it is also planted in a number of other countries such as Chile, New Zealand, the United States, Canada and at home in Australia!

 - Dried herbs

 A food match made in heaven